alyssariah/musictemplate/README.md

 * Navigation bar with drop down menu
 * Navigation bar sticks to the top of the page while scrolling
-* Contact form sends email to owner and auto replies to confirm message sent to user
+* Contact form sends email to owner and auto replies to confirm message to user
 * Responsive layout for mobile, tablet, and desktop sizes